serversideup/docker-php/README.md

       PHP_POOL_NAME: "my-app_horizon"
 ```

-## 🏥 Built-in Healthchecks for Rolling Updates
-Each image is configured to have healthchecks so your orchestrator knows when your new app is ready for requests.

 ## 🔑 WordPress & Security Optimizations
 * Hardening of Apache & NGINX included
 * Disabling of XML-RPC